-At Tartine Bakery in San Francisco, croque-monsieur is one of the most popular menu items.
+At San Francisco's famed Tartine Bakery, croque-monsieur is one of the most popular menu items.
 Croque-montagnarde, another crowd-pleaser, is a richer, more robust version, thanks to potatoes laced with olive oil.
 Recipe and image reprinted with permission from "Tartine Bread," by Chad Robertson, with photographs by Eric Wolfinger.

 - 2 tablespoons unsalted butter